Skew-Brauer graph algebras: Admissible cuts, the repetitive algebra and reflections

-To compute the repetitive algebra of $A$, we need to find the $sg$-maximal paths in $(Q,I)$.
-In this case, there are exactly two $sg$-maximal path, namely $p_1=f_1\alpha$ and $p_2=\beta f_2$.
+To compute the repetitive algebra of $A$, we need to find the sg-maximal paths in $A$.
+In this case, there are exactly two sg-maximal path, namely $p_1=f_1\alpha$ and $p_2=\beta f_2$.
 Then by the definition, the quiver $Q_{\widehat{A}}$ of repetitive algebra of the algebra $A$ is the following.

 { { }}